dyve/jquery-autocomplete/README.md

 jquery-autocomplete
 ===================

-The original jQuery autocompleter!
+Transforms an INPUT element into an autocompleter.
+The autocompleter helps the user pick a value value from a list by showing available values based on keyboard input.

-It's sole purpose is assisting the user with choosing a value from a list (either on server or on client) by showing available values based on keyboard input.
-This is known as autocompletion.
+Supports local (JavaScript object) and remote data sets.
+Remote data sets can be delivered as plain text or JSON.

-To get started -- checkout https://github.com/dyve/jquery-autocomplete!
+Works out of the box, but highly configurable using options and callback hooks.

 Dependencies